rjgameiro/nabu/README.md

 # nabu
-Nabu is a multiplayer engine for trick taking card games.
+nabu is a multiplayer engine for trick taking card games.